12 Top-Rated Tourist Attractions in Natchez

-The little town of Natchez in southwestern Mississippi, founded in 1716, was once the most important port on the Mississippi in the heyday of the cotton trade.
-As a result the town has many beautiful mansions and estates, mostly in Greek Revival style, which bear witness to the wealth of those days.
-Several of these buildings are open to the public and offer tours.
+The little town of Natchez in southwestern Mississippi, founded in 1716, was once the most important port on the Mississippi River in the heyday of the cotton trade.
+As a result, the town has many beautiful and historically significant antebellum-era mansions and estates, which bear witness to the wealth of the upper classes in those days.
+Several of these buildings are open to the public as tourist attractions.

 See also: Where to Stay in Natchez